Effective results on linear dependence for elliptic curves: Acknowledgement

 \section{Acknowledgement}

+The authors are very grateful to the referees for careful reading and valuable comments and suggestions.
 The authors would like to thank Wojciech Gajda for very stimulating discussions which led to the idea of this work and also for his valuable comments on an early version of the paper.
 These discussions took place at the Max Planck Institute for Mathematics, Bonn, whose support and hospitality are gratefully acknowledged.

-This work was also supported in part by the Australian Research Council Grants~DP130100237 and~DP140100118.
+This work was also supported in part by the Australian Research Council Grants~DP140100118 and~DP170100786.